SimoManni/Self-Driving-Car-using-Deep-Q-Learning/README.md

 ### Main
-The main file runs the loop for a fixed number of episodes as specified in the 'settings.py' file.
-At a fixed rate, it also simulates the agent in the environment to see how much progress the car has made in the learning process.
-As anticipated earlier, it was foud through empirical analysis, that when I single car was used, the results generalized poorly to different starting configurations than the one used during training.
-To tackle this problem, a solution was to run multiple cars in parallel starting from multiple initial configurations, so that the agent could observe different states and hopefully learn a policy that better adapts to never-before seen states.
+The main file runs the loop for a fixed number of episodes as specified in the `settings.py` file.
+At a fixed rate, it also simulates the agent in the environment to see the improvement of the cars in the learning process.
+As anticipated earlier, it was foud through empirical analysis, that when a single car was used, the results generalized poorly to different starting configurations than the one used during training.
+To tackle this problem, a solution was to run multiple cars in parallel starting from different initial configurations, so that the agent could observe different states and hopefully learn a policy that better adapts to never-before seen states.

-One example of the visualization of the learning simulation can be visualized in the following video:
+One example of the visualization of the learning simulation can be seen in the following video:
 <p align="center">
   <img src="https://github.com/user-attachments/assets/9812c99b-a132-42f7-8aca-ce9360e018c9" alt="RL_Car" width="500">
 </p>